-RELX Group, previously known as Reed Elsevier, is a U.K.-based provider of publishing and information services across different sectors, including medicine, science, legal, data analytics and risk management.
-It is owned by RELX PLC, a holding company which is listed in the stock exchanges of London, New York, and Amsterdam.
-RELX controls 599 subsidiaries headquartered around the globe and, in 2020, generated over $10 billion in revenue.
+RELX Group, previously known as Reed Elsevier, is a U.K.-based provider of publishing and information services across different sectors, including science, legal, data analytics, and risk management.
+It is owned by RELX PLC, a holding company traded on the stock exchanges of London, New York, and Amsterdam.
+RELX controls some 600 subsidiaries around the globe and, in 2021, generated over $9 billion in revenue.

 Another subsidiary, LexisNexis Special Services, is uniquely positioned to sell data products to law enforcement, with a board of directors comprised of former and current representatives of the Federal Bureau of Investigation (FBI), Central Intelligence Agency (CIA), U.S. Marshals, Secret Service, and big-city police departments.
 This division of the company operates the Public Safety Data Exchange, which compiles data from thousands of law enforcement agencies for information sharing purposes.
 LexisNexis requires its law enforcement customers to provide their information so the company can incorporate it into its database.

 RELX's venture arm, REV Venture Partners Limited, was an early investor in Palantir Technologies, which is a major contractor for ICE's deportation machine.
 Until 2021, LexisNexis was listed as an official data partner of Palantir.